Participatory surveillance

 Participatory surveillance is community-based monitoring of other individuals.
 This term can be applied to both digital media studies and ecological field studies.
 In the realm of media studies, it refers to how users surveil each other using the internet.
-Either through the use of social media, search engines, and other web-based methods of tracking, an individual has the power to find information both freely or non freely given about the individual being searched.
+Through the use of social media, search engines, people search sites and other web-based aggregators of data, one has the power to find information about the individual being searched, whether voluntarily shared by them or not.
 Issues of privacy emerge within this sphere of participatory surveillance, predominantly focused on how much information is available on the web that an individual does not consent to.
 More so, disease outbreak researchers can study social-media based patterns to decrease the time it takes to detect an outbreak, an emerging field of study called infodemiology.
-Within the realm of ecological fieldwork, participatory surveillance is used as an overarching term for the method in which indigenous and rural communities are used to gain greater accessibility to causes of disease outbreak.
+Within the realm of ecological fieldwork, participatory surveillance is used as an overarching term for the method in which indigenous and rural communities are used to gain greater accessibility to the causes of disease outbreaks.
 By using these communities, disease outbreak can be spotted earlier than through traditional means or healthcare institutions.